 Three things drew me to Gore Verbinski’s latest film: the intriguing visuals; the curiously epic running time; and the fact that I could see it for free.
-I would say I got what I paid for, but that’s not quite fair, though it is wildly overlong, repetitive and full of red herrings, and not helped by a needlessly abrasive protagonist (Dane DeHaan), who is all too obviously destined for considerable suffering.
+I’d say I got what I paid for, but that’s not quite fair, though it is wildly overlong, repetitive and full of red herrings, and not helped by a needlessly abrasive protagonist (Dane DeHaan), who is all too obviously destined for considerable suffering.

 There are effective moments, however: a mortally wounded deer staggering across a road, or an interlude in a small-town German bar which is tenser and more intriguing than anything which happens in the castle-spa which is the film’s focal point.
 And the final half-hour almost redeems the whole.
 It’s ridiculous and quite gross, but pulpily gripping.
-And one can be diverted by the sets, cinematography, and the performances of Mia Goth (poignant and unworldly) and Jason (courteous and sinister).
+And one can be diverted by the sets, cinematography, and the performances of Mia Goth (poignant and unworldly) and Jason Isaacs (courteous and sinister).
 65 – ***